 Factorising is the opposite of expanding brackets.

-The highest factor which they have in common is 6, so 6 goes outside of the bracket.
+The highest factor which they have in common is 6.

-Now we need to work out the inside of the bracket.
+Now we need to work out what goes inside of the bracket.

 Remember we are aiming to writing an expression with exactly the same value as 12x - 18y.

 6 × 2x = 12x, so we need to put 2x in the bracket.